mgood7123/InputFilterPlus/README.md

 BackSpaceFilter            | a version of `InputFilterPlus` that can disallow backspaces ReplacementFilter          | a version of `InputFilterPlus` that can replace text SpaceFilter                | a version of `InputFilterPlus` that can disallow spaces. this is actually just a wrapper around `ReplacementFilter`
-AlphaNumericalRangeFilter  | a version of `InputFilterPlus` that limits text to an alphanumerical range (0...
+AlphaNumericRangeFilter    | a version of `InputFilterPlus` that limits text to an alphanumeric range (0...
 9... and A... to Z...), supports both lowercase and UPPERCASE letters
+AlphabeticalRangeFilter    | a version of `InputFilterPlus` that limits text to an alphabetical range (A...
+Z...)
-NumericalRangeFilter       | a version of `InputFilterPlus` that limits text to a numerical range (0...
+NumericRangeFilter         | a version of `InputFilterPlus` that limits text to a numerical range (0...
 9...)
 HexRangeFilter             | a version of `InputFilterPlus` that limits text to a hexadecimal range (0...
 9... and A... to F...), supports both lowercase and UPPERCASE letters

 # Callback return values